icoderone/NHT/diyfoundation/diyfoundation.rst

 - Use Foundation to image Nodes A, B, and C and create a 3 node cluster

-Using an SSH client, connect to the **Node A CVM IP** (e.g. 10.21.xx.29) in your assigned block using the following credentials:
+Using an SSH client, connect to the **Node A CVM IP** <10.21.xx.29> in your assigned block using the following credentials:

 - **Username** - nutanix
 - **Password** - *techX2019!*